Zeraphael/Top-100-Hospitals-in-africa/README.md

 Refresh the data to load the latest information.​

-📸 Dashboard Preview
+## 📸 Dashboard Preview

-🤝 Contributing
+## 🤝 Contributing
 Contributions are welcome!
 If you'd like to enhance the dashboard or add new features:​
 1. Fork the repository.
 2. Create a new branch: git checkout -b feature/YourFeatureName.
 3. Commit your changes: git commit -m 'Add your feature'.
 4. Push to the branch: git push origin feature/YourFeatureName.
 5. Open a pull request.​

-📬 Contact
+## 📬 Contact
 For questions or suggestions, please open an issue or contact Zeraphael.​

+Let me know if you want to add sections like FAQs, To-Do, or Deployment tips!